 Zambia’s economy is largely dependent on agriculture and tourism and the recent legalization of the cultivation of cannabis could be a boon for both industries.
 The cannabis industry is still in its infancy due to the government’s heavy restrictions and no future plans to change but it has enormous potential.

-The Cannabis Industry in Zambia
+The Cannabis Industry in Zambia and the Rise of Zam-Blaze

 Zambia’s government legalized the cultivation of cannabis for medicinal purposes but until now, no licenses have been issued to cannabis growers.
 The potential of this industry is unfortunately severely underexploited.
 Many prominent leaders in Zambia have spoken out about the great benefits legalizing cannabis for medicinal use would have on the country’s economy.
+As Zam-Blaze shifts from an underground commodity to a subject of economic reform, its perception among policymakers is slowly evolving.
+This shift is also drawing attention from international investors who see Zam-Blaze as a potential export brand that could place Zambia on the global cannabis map.

 The government created the Cannabis Act 2021, which prescribes all the requirements needed to apply for a medicinal cannabis license.
 It states that an application can be made to the Zambia Medicines Regulatory Authority (ZAMRA) but licenses can only be obtained by paying a fee, although there is no established fixed amount.
 The cost is determined by the minister who can revoke, amend or suspend a license at any point.